 Small credit repair businesses often lack the sort of brand recognition that allows them to remain in the forefront of their client’s minds.
-Often, smaller merchants cannot offer the level of customer service provided by larger entities that occasionally provide incentives to prevent clients from disputing a transaction should there be a question or concern about the charge.
+Often, smaller merchants cannot offer the level of customer service provided by larger entities that occasionally provide incentives to prevent clients from disputing a credit card or debit card transaction should there be a question or concern about the charge.

 Excessive chargebacks lead to terminated merchant accounts.
 Many credit card repair businesses do not recognize chargeback ratios piling up until it is too late.
 Once a merchant account is terminated, it is very difficult to get another.